quickwit-oss/quickwit/docs/overview/architecture.md

 Moreover, Quickwit leverages existing infrastructure by relying on battled-tested technologies for index storage, metadata storage, and ingestion:

-- Cloud storage like AWS S3, GCS, ABS, etc. for index storage.
+- Cloud storage like AWS S3, Google Cloud Storage, Azure Blob Storage or other S3 compatible storage for index storage.
-- Postgresql-like for metadata storage.
+- Postgresql for metadata storage.
 - Distributed queues like Kafka and Pulsar for ingestion.

 ## Architecture diagram